The Doleful Basset Hound Nose is 2nd Only to One

 Bassets are renowned for their vast, domed heads with mournful eyes, long, silky ears, and furrowed brows that give the breed the appearance of a sad clown.

-The Basset Hound’s coat is naturally oily, like all dogs’ coats.
+Like all dogs’ coats, the Basset Hound’s coat is naturally oily.
 Their oil has an unmistakable “dog fragrance” inherent to the breed.

 Basset Hounds have a lifespan of 9 to 12 years.
 They have long, drooping ears that you should frequently clean to prevent infections.